The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model

 While we could not extract information about donation URLs, we find several insights about crowdfunding campaigns.
-Indeed, crowdfunding projects sponsored by conspiracy channels collected millions of dollars donated by thousands of backers.
+Indeed, crowdfunding projects sponsored by conspiracy channels collected millions of dollars donated by over 900,000 backers.
 Moreover, analyzing the top-funded campaigns, we find they are linked to far-right support, COVID-19 restriction opposition, and truth-revealing documentaries against governments and powerful individuals.
 Finally, we also find fake charity campaigns that are outright scams.
-Our work makes the following contribution: \begin{itemize} \item \textbf{Conspiracy Datasets.} We release two datasets.
+Then, we find that conspiracy theorists exploit the lenient product policies of eBay, Teespring, and Etsy to promote questionable items to their subscribers, such as 5G shields, EMF stone protectors, and healing wands.
+Moreover, they exploit Amazon's tolerant book content policies to self-publish and profit from books claiming to ``reveal the truth'' about several topics.
+Our work makes the following contribution: \begin{itemize} \item \textbf{Conspiracy Datasets.} We release two datasets~\cite{anonymous_groundtruth}.
 The first one is the Conspiracy Resource Dataset, a collection of conspiracy-related web resources gathered through an extensive literature review.
-The second is the Conspiracy URLs Dataset, a list of 378,729 resolved URLs shared by conspiracy theory-related channels.
-We believe these two datasets can enable further studies on identifying and characterizing conspiracy communities on other platforms and determining their activities and ideologies. \item \textbf{Conspiracy Detection and Analysis.} We propose an approach to identify conspiracy communities on Telegram, finding four large communities comprising 17,806 channels.
+The second is the Conspiracy URLs Dataset, a list of 177,567 resolved unique URLs shared by conspiracy theory-related channels.
+We believe these datasets can enable further studies on identifying and characterizing conspiracy communities on other platforms and determining their activities. \item \textbf{Conspiracy Detection and Analysis.} We propose an approach to identify conspiracy communities on Telegram, finding four large communities comprising 17,829 channels.
 We characterize each community by analyzing their language and their most influential channels.